Azaze7/MAVERICK/README.md

 ## 🔎 Table of Contents.

 1. What is MAVERICK?
+* What Design Decisions did we make?
 2. Team Composition [Atlas Development]
 3. What Files are Enclosed Here?
 4. Video Demonstration.
 5. SteamOS Integration.
+6. The Cutting Room Floor.
-6. Unused Assets & Closing Thoughts.
+7. Closing Thoughts.

-## ⌨ What is Powershell-Empire?
+##  What is Maverick?

 * Powershell-Empire was an open-source post-exploitation agent that ran through Windows Powershell.
 * It allowed for a user to generate attack scripts for use against other Windows machines, MacOS, or Linux subsystems.